UK experts are 'highly confident' that a new coronavirus variant is more contagious. Here's what that means - KESQ

 The coronavirus has mutated before, and both firms say their vaccines worked against other variations of the virus.

-The CEO of BioNTech said he has “scientific confidence” that the current Pfizer-BioNTech vaccine could work against the new variant, but full data will be available in two weeks.
+BioNTech’s CEO Ugur Sahin said he has “scientific confidence” that the current Pfizer-BioNTech vaccine could work against the new variant, but full data will be available in two weeks.

+Some US-based scientists have said that it’s possible this new variant might, to a small extent, undermine the vaccines.

+Trevor Bedford, an associate professor in the vaccine and infectious disease division of the Fred Hutchinson Cancer Research Center, said: “You could imagine some modest hit to vaccine efficacy, which wouldn’t be good, but I don’t think it will break the vaccine.”

 What measures are being taken to contain the variant?